chriswinnen/crc-blog/additional_learnings/LEAKED_SECRETS.md

      -H "Authorization: Bearer abcd-1234-efgh-56789"
 ```

-The response I got validated, the API Token is no longer working:
+The response I got validated that the API Token is no longer working:
 ```json
 {
   "success": false,